-Please refer to the Master Circular No.DBOD.FSD.BC.23/24.01.011/2012-13 dated July 2, 2012 consolidating the instructions/guidelines issued to banks and NBFCs on credit card operations of banks till June 30, 2012.
-A reference is also invited to the guidelines for issue of debit cards/prepaid cards by banks.
+Please refer to Master Circular No. DBOD.No.FSD.BC.4/24.01.011/2013-14 dated July1, 2013 consolidating the instructions/guidelines issued on credit card operations of banks and NBFCs and debit cards/prepaid card operations of banks.

-- 2. The instructions on credit card operations of banks and NBFCs as well as guidelines on issuance of debit cards and co-branded pre-paid cards by banks issued upto June 30, 2013 have been consolidated in this Master Circular which has been suitably re-named. - 3.
+- 2. The instructions on credit card operations of banks and NBFCs as well as guidelines on issuance of debit cards and co-branded pre-paid cards by banks issued up to June 30, 2014 have been consolidated in this Master Circular. - 3.
 It may be noted that the instructions on credit card operations of banks are applicable, mutatis-mutandis, to NBFCs issuing credit cards. - 4.
 The Master Circular has been placed on the RBI website (www.rbi.org.in).
 All the credit, debit and pre-paid card issuing banks and credit card issuing NBFCs should adhere to these guidelines strictly.